 - Teachers positively use mistakes / misconceptions, in discussions and in the learning environment

 - Teachers participate in regular book scrutinies, learning walks, planning audits and pupil perception sessions.

 - The school raises the profile of mathematics – Maths Café and whole-school challenges to motivate children and celebrate their learning.

-- Teachers incorporate social, moral, spiritual and cultural (SMSC) elements in our teaching.
+- Were appropriate, teachers incorporate social, moral, spiritual and cultural (SMSC) elements in our teaching.

 Formative Assessment: Teachers integrate the use of formative assessment strategies such as effective questioning, clear learning objectives, the use of success criteria and effective feedback and response in their teaching.

 In Year 1, teachers can choose to use the White Rose Maths 'End of Unit Tests' to check in on pupils progress across a unit / block of learning.
-Rising Stars NTS tests are used at the end of the academic year (Summer 2) along with teacher assessments provide ‘point in time assessments’ which are recorded on the school’s tracking system.
+Rising Stars NTS tests are used at the end of the academic year (Summer 2) along with teacher assessments which provide ‘point in time assessments’ which are recorded on the school’s tracking system.

 Moderation: Staff take part in Trust wide termly moderation to ensure that teacher judgements are scrutinised and accurate.
 In addition, KS1 end of Key stage assessment data is moderated as part of Norfolk Local Authorities Agreement for Monitoring of Statutory Assessment